1995 Asia Cup

 The 1995 Asia Cup (also known as the Pepsi Asia Cup), was the fifth Asia Cup tournament, and the second to be held in Sharjah, UAE.
 The tournament took place between April 5–14, 1995.
 Four teams took part in the tournament: India, Pakistan, Sri Lanka and Bangladesh.

 The 1995 Asia Cup was a round-robin tournament where each team played the other once, and the top two teams qualifying for a place in the final.
+All the matches, including the final, were played at the Sharjah Cricket Association Stadium in Sharjah.
 India, Pakistan and Sri Lanka all had four points at the end of the round-robin stage, but India and Sri Lanka qualified for the final on the basis of better run-rates.
 India beat Sri Lanka by 8 wickets to win its third consecutive (and fourth in total) Asia Cup.